The Power of Expression: Why Smiling Can Bring So Much Joy to Your Life and Your Loved Ones

 In order to understand certain smiling social cues, it's best to often determine what the tone of the conversation you're in the middle of.
 Are you having a laugh with friends or getting into a major discussion about your messy finances?
 Once that was part of the equation is determined, you need to watch the people you're interacting with (friends, loved ones, etc.) and avoid the appearance of studying them like Jane Goodall or National Geographic.
 The best way to do that would to break down the different types of smiles and three situations where they're warranted.
 It's hard to say what the response will be from your loved ones, whether it's a kiss or a kiss-off.
 Read on to see what your next smile should be if you're looking for a little affection or something less.
 The answers may surprise you.

 Family Affection/Destruction- Take a look at your latest family photo and pay attention how everyone is smiling.
 Your mother had a look of motherly affection as she embraced your father every so gently without being overbearing.
 Your father has a slightly stern look of authority mixed with a hint of Mr. Rogers' neighborly friendliness.
 Friends and loved ones can't help but turn to him for guidance on everything.
 Your brother Mike, on the other hand, had a different expression on his face, which was one of obligation.
 He would rather be anywhere but there.
 His smile may be perfectly placed, but his eyes indicated that he would rather be dipped in scalding hot water than be sitting next to your good girl sister Jane.
 A picture may be worth a thousands word, but it's what in between the lines that said so much more.
-Look at the movie Everybody's Fine where the family patriarch (Robert De Niro) decided to take a cross country trip to see his four children after they all skipped out of coming to visit for the holidays.
+Look at the movie Everybody's Fine where the family patriarch (Robert De Niro) decided to take a cross country trip to see his three children after they all skipped out of coming to visit for the holidays.
 He realized that his children were living totally different lives than they admitted to him.
 Each visit brought him closer to his family and gave everyone a whole new appreciation of each other.